nisargpatel7042lva/Nisarg-Portfolio/README.md

 # 🌐 Nisarg Patel — Developer Portfolio

 Welcome to my personal portfolio website!
-This site showcases my skills, projects, and experiences as a developer, designer, and tech enthusiast.
+This site showcases my skills, projects, and experiences as a developer, designer, and web3 Enthusiast.
 Built using modern web technologies, this portfolio reflects my journey, creativity, and commitment to creating impactful digital experiences.

 ## 🚀 Live Website